 Dump trucks, with either 7 CY capacity or 12 CY capacity, plow and apply materials to paved and gravel roads.
+The larger 12 CY capacity trucks are used almost exclusively on the Town gravel roads.
 All dump trucks doing paved roads are equipped with "ground-speed control devices" that are calibrated to apply a specific amount of product.
 They also stop application of product when the vehicle is stationary.
 Calibration is an important action to ensure an accurate application and reduce the impact of road salt and other products on the environment.